 Since AUA's founding, undergraduate education had been considered a potentially important aspect of AUA's mission; however, limited capacity prevented the creation of an undergraduate program.
 The completion of the PAB building has greatly added to AUA's capacity and spurred a broad discussion among internal and external stakeholders on how AUA can better achieve its mission.
 These discussions were informed by reports prepared by AUA's Office of Institutional Research, focus groups (of potential students, parents of potential students, alumni), alumni and library patron surveys, and professional strategic planning by McKinsey & Co commissioned by the Board of Trustees, as well as extensive deliberation on campus.
-3
+These discussions resulted in a consensus that AUA should pursue an undergraduate program both to better achieve its mission and to attain financial security.